Amazon Fire Tablets

 PC, Mac, and/or Chromebooks

-You can put Bark on the Google Chrome browser of your child's PC, Chromebook, or Mac, so any activity they have on Chrome, like web browsing (including Incognito Browsing!) and web searches will be sent to Bark for analysis of worrisome content.
+You can install Bark on the Google Chrome web browser of your child's PC, Chromebook, or Mac, so any activity they have on Chrome, like web browsing (including Incognito Browsing!) and web searches will be sent to Bark for analysis of worrisome content.

 Social Media and Email Services